mdn/content/files/en-us/web/api/fedcm_api/index.md

 10. The IdP checks that the account ID sent by the RP matches the ID for the account that is already signed in, and that the `Referer` matches the origin of the RP, which will have been registered in advance with the IdP.
 If everything looks good, it responds with the validation token.

   > **Note:** The origin of the RP will be registered with the IdP in a completely separate process when the RP first integrates with the IdP.
 This process will be specific to each IdP.

-   The RP validates the validation token.
+When the flow is complete, the RP validates the validation token.
 If validation is successful, the `get()` promise resolves with an {{domxref("IdentityCredential")}} object, which provides further RP functionality.
 Additionally, at this point the RP may register the user or let them sign in and start a new session.

 ### Features available via IdentityCredential